Stephen F. Cohen: Putin era

 Cohen participated in a Munk Debate in Toronto, Ontario, Canada in April 2015, on the proposal "Be it resolved the West should engage not isolate Russia."
 With Vladimir Posner, he argued in favor of engagement, while Anne Applebaum and Garry Kasparov argued against.
 Cohen's side lost the debate, with 52% of the audience voting against the motion.

 In a July 2015 interview, Cohen said:Even Henry Kissinger—I think it was in March 2014 in The Washington Post—wrote this line: 'The demonization of Putin is not a policy.
 It's an alibi for not having a policy.'
 And then I wrote in reply to that: That's right, but it’s much worse than that, because it's also that the demonization of Putin is an obstacle to thinking rationally, having a rational discourse or debate about American national security.
 And it’s not just this catastrophe in Ukraine and the new Cold War; it's from there to Syria to Afghanistan, to the proliferation of nuclear weapons, to fighting global terrorism.
 The demonization of Putin excludes a partner in the Kremlin that the U.S. needs, no matter who sits there.

-In an interview with Tucker Carlson on May 17, 2017, Cohen said: "You and I have to ask a subversive question: are there really three branches of government, or is there a fourth branch of government — these intel services?"
+In an interview with Tucker Carlson on May 17, 2017, Cohen said: "You and I have to ask a subversive question: are there really three branches of government, or is there a fourth branch of government—these intel services?"
 He stated that a military alliance that President Obama had tried to establish with Putin against terrorism was "sabotaged by the Department of Defense and its allies in the intelligence services".
 Each of Trump's efforts to "cooperate with Russia" was "thwarted [by] a new leak of a story".

-According to Taras Kuzio, Cohen denies that there is a cult of Stalin in Russia.
-Kuzio also characterises Cohen as a "fan... of populist nationalist Trump".
+According to Taras Kuzio, Cohen denied that there is a cult of Stalin in Russia.
+Kuzio also characterised Cohen as a "fan ... of populist nationalist Trump".